cyberexplorer782/cyber-explorer/README.md

 - MAC address:

-  This is a special address, acting as your unique digital footprint that cannot be permanently changed .While your IP address is
+  This is a special address, acting as your unique digital footprint that cannot be permanently changed .

+  While your IP address is
   responsible for delivering the data across the internet to your router, the MAC address represents your specific device's location inside the local network.

   This is how the router knows exactly were to send the data.

   Now that you understand the role of these basic but most important concepts,